 The talk range depends on the environment and terrain, it will be affected by concrete structures and heavy foliage.

 Optimal Range Outdoors Flat, open areas

-Medium Range Outdoors Buildings or trees.
-Also near residential buildings
+Medium Range Outdoors Buildings or trees Also near residential buildings mountains.

-Minimal Range Outdoors Dense foliage or mountains.
 Also inside some buildings